-Date o of meeting 7 th August 2018 Place of of Meeting At Isingiro District Head quarters Meeti ng proceedings recorded by Muheki Mariam Subjec ct of meeting Consul tative meeting with the Ass.
-CAO, Mr. Gumisiriza Aloysius Item Summary of Proceedings 1.
-Introduction The team leader introduced th ne team, , explained the assignment and informed the assistant CAO why he and the other project releva ant offic ials at the district level have to be met.
-2. Discussion is a significant production cont give all the support needed to ributor ensure Asked of the challenges they fa the communities is paramount ards the same projects, he pointed that adequate sensitization of ne project will be abused.
-Date o of meeting 7 th August 2018 Place of Meeting Isingiro Disrict Headquarters Meeti ng proceedings recorded by Muheki Mariam Subje ct of meeting Itative meeting with the District Agricultural Officer, Mr. esigye Patrick Item Summary of Proceedings 1. explained the assignment and justified the reason for the meeting or the irrigation development project.
-2. Discussion How do you intend to engage they are the primary beneficia By promoting growing of crops vegetables and fruits especially include cabbage, Green peppe In what ways do will this proje Land for agriculture is owned output in order to meet family e and en aries? a that ha y, mang r, carrot ect cont by fami needs; e promo ilies though on small scale, therefore there has to be maximum the irrigation project will definitely enhance productivity.
-Diston of production of crops not previously grown such as rice and Date o of meeting 7 th August 2018 Place of Meeting Isingiro District Headquarters Meeti ng proceedings recorded by Muheki Mariam Subje ct of meeting Itative meeting with the DNRO/SEO, Mr. Bwengye Emmanuel and Mr. Kamoga Abdu Item Summary of Proceedings 1.
-2. explained the assignment and justified the reason for the meeting as of the irrigation development project.
-2.0000000
+Date of meeting 7 th August 2018 Place of Meeting At Isingiro District Head quarters Meeting proceedings recorded by Muheki Mariam Subject of meeting Consu Consu Itative meeting with the Ass.
+CAO, Mr. Gumisiriza Aloysius ltem Summary of Proceedings 1.
+Introduction The team leader introduced the team, explained the assignment and informed the assistant CAO why he and the other project relevant officials at the district level have to be met.
+2. Discussion

+Mr. Gumisiriza informed the project Team that they are grateful MWE has considered Kabuyanda which is a significant production contributor to Isingiro district.
+He informed that team that they are willing to give all the support needed to ensure the project commences.

+Asked of the challenges they face towards the same projects, he pointed that adequate sensitization of the communities is paramount least the project will be abused.

+Date of meeting 7 th August 2018 Place of Meeting Isingiro Disrict Headquarters Meeting proceedings recorded by Muheki Mariam Subjec ct of meeting Consu Itative meeting with the District Agricultural Officer, Mr. Tumw esigye Patrick Item Summary of Proceedings 1.
+Introduction The team leader introduced the team, explained the assignment and justified the reason for the meetin to capture his concerns and opinion for the irrigation development project.
+2. Discussion The DAE notified the team the at he pa articipated in the Feasibility study for the Kabuyanda IDCRP.
+For successful implementation of the pro oject, he said that there is need for in depth mobilization and sensitization at all levels of Vill age and I Sub-county and involvement of all stakeholders.

+How do you intend to engage e and e ncourage famers to fully participate and own the project since they are the primary beneficia aries?
+By promoting growing of crops s that ha ave not been mostly grown such as norticulture, growing of more vegetables and fruits especially, mangoes, avocado and oranges.
+Vegetables to be seriously consider In what ways do will this proje act cont ribute to agriculture: Land for agriculture is owned by fami ilies though on small scale, therefore there has to be maximum. output in order to meet family needs; the irrigation project will definitely enhance productivity. output in order to meet failing needs, the infigution project will definitely enhance productivity.
+Through irrigation, there will be promotion of production of crops not previously grown such as ric pasture establishment for dairy farming and piggery. ng and piggery.
+Date o of meeting 7 th August 2018 Place of Meeting Isingiro District Headquarters Meeting proceedings recorded by Muheki Mariam Subject of meeting Consu Consu Itative meeting with the DNRO/SEO, Mr. Bwengye Emmanuel and DEO, Mr. Kamoga Abdu Mr. Kamoga Abdu Item Summary of Proceedings 1.
+Introduction The team leader introduced the team, explained the assignment and justified the reason for the meeting to capture their views and perspectives of the irrigation development project.
+2. Discussion